pitrak1/lattice2d/README.md

 	- arguments: the time since last update (optional)

 This class is to use if your RootNode class has handlers of its own.
 This class simply adds `self` to the children who receive the command during `on_update`.

-#### WindowRootNode Class
-- inherits from RootNode

-This class simply allows you to use pyglet's `push_handlers` method on an instance of this class to handle common events.
-This class has handlers for those event that correspond to handlers for pyglet events, and those handlers add appropriate commands to the queue.

 ### Network package (lattice2d.network)
 #### NetworkCommand Class